HappySunChild/okserializer/README.md

 ## Usage Example

-Here's a simple example that creates a `Person` schema, then using that schema serializes and deserializes a person, and finally asserts that the pre-deserialization and post-deserialization values are similar.
+Here's a simple example that creates a `Person` schema, then using that schema, serializes and deserializes a person, and finally asserts that the pre-deserialization and post-deserialization values are similar.

 ```luau